snowdon-dev/node-llm-test/README.md

 and then convert it back to the encoded form to select the correct missing word.

+The test also reduces to a simple deterministic answer that is very easy to compute and check.
+Unlike other puzzles that rely on probabilistic outcomes, external datasets, or auxiliary GPT/LLM models, results here are unambiguous: answers are either correct or wrong.
+And answers may never have been correct before.
+However, there exists a possibility that the model can provide an answer that was unexpected but completes a pangram, it may find a novel solution.
+To ensure that novel solutions exist, if you want them, you must designed the input to the puzzle carefully to include them.

 Simple puzzles (with few features/levels) may measure the number of tokens output, or the time taken to complete a correct test.
 While complicated puzzles may test the total reasoning capability.
 This test forces the model to think, which seems to be achievable to some extent by producing output tokens that move the task forward towards some end result.
-However, this is a double edges sword as the cost per answer is high.
+However, this is a double edged sword as the cost per answer is high if the reasoning is not concise.
 See a YouTube video by `@t3dotgg`  for more information: [I was wrong about GPT-5](https://youtu.be/k68ie2GcEc4?si=0O6pBuxyHH5creys).

+Why select this puzzle instead of a simple, well-worn exercise such as: `Let 𝑘=4`, `(𝑛^2+3𝑛+5) mod r`, `r∈𝑍`, `𝑛=𝑘` and `𝑛∈𝑍`?
+Although such tasks are quick generate, they are also very familiar.
+And it reduces to a fixed sequence of steps, that can be reused on variants of the problem.
+Or entirely skipped by handing the expression to a calculator.
+In the end, it’s just concise Haskell.
+An LLM can classify the input as a Mathematica-like computable expression, directly yielding the result.
+In practice, parsers can construct an abstract syntax tree (AST) for the expression, and most of the semantic annotations required for execution are either recoverable from the structure or explicit in the grammar.
-Why this puzzle over a simple test like `(n^2+3n+5) mod 7, where n is equal to k, k is not equal to 0, and k is a member of the integers`, which is quick to generate but very familiar.
-Plus, the test can be reduced to some set of steps which can be reused on variations of the test.
-That is if the test is not parsed and passed directly to a calculator.
-It is just concise Haskell.
-A LLM can classify the input as a Mathematica-like computable, and create a calculation based on the input, this directly yields the answer.
-Parsers exist to create a AST and the extra information is almost implicit.
-The AST comes with implicit type information.
-No maths parser applies string concatenation to the + operator, and thus the digits either side of the infix operator are of type number.
-This means this test can be faked easily by non-reasoning artificial intelligence, or reduced by a reasoning model to three simple steps: fine the parameter, lookup a script and call it with the parameter, which produces the result.
-With small `n` the test could even be cached in a reverse lookup table.
-Finite state automata and a calculator can solve this test.
+The AST implicitly encodes type information: for example, no mathematical parser interprets the `+` operator as string concatenation, so the digits on either side of the infix operator are necessarily of type number.
+As a result, this kind of test can be trivially solved by a non-reasoning system, or reduced by a reasoning model to just three steps: identify the parameter, retrieve the appropriate script, and invoke it with the parameter to obtain the result.
+For small values of `𝑛` or `r`, the computation could even be precomputed and stored in a lookup table.
+Alternatively, the script itself could be cached at the token level, by respecting known parameters.
+In practice, a finite-state automata combined with a calculator (ACU) is sufficient to solve this test.

 ## Implementation notes